SumaiyaSaima05/Portfolio/README.md

 ### Surveys and Paper Summaries

-As a part of my work, I often have to survey papers from different domains of Artificial Intelligence. **[This GitHub repository](https://github.com/SumaiyaSaima05/Portfolio-Contents/tree/master/Literature%20reviews)** contains summaries of some of the papers I found interesting including topics like:
+As a part of my work, I often have to survey papers from different domains of Artificial Intelligence. **[This folder](https://github.com/SumaiyaSaima05/Portfolio-Contents/tree/master/Literature%20reviews)** contains summaries of some of the papers I found interesting including topics like:
 - Multi-task Learning in AI
 - Application of Neural Networks in Partial Differential Equation Solving
 - Mutation Testing of Deep Learning Systems